Are You Stressed

 In the spiritual realm if you accepted Jesus as Lord and Savior you are starting with baby steps.
 As a parent with their child to guide and protect an innocent little baby, so Jesus is there even though he is invisible by the Holy Spirit to guide and protect you as you start your unique steps with Him on life’s journey.
 The parent is always there as the baby is learning to crawl, stand or walk and in your relationship with Jesus He is always, always, always there as you start to crawl, stand or walk in His guidance.

 Part of this Christian walk development, is your brothers and sisters at the Church you attend.
 They are there to be a guide and encourager, like a parent is to a newborn baby.
 We encourage folks to join small groups or life groups at your local Church.
 That is excellent and a safe place to ask questions about your relationship with God and your daily life.
-My wife Harriet and I would really encourage you to keep attending and ask questions and ask for prayer in areas that you are struggling in.
+We would really encourage you to keep attending and ask questions and ask for prayer in areas that you are struggling in.

 8 WAYS TO OVERCOME STRESS